aialferov/cni-node/README.md

 * CNI plugins binaries
 * CNI configuration files
-* Kubernetes objects for plugins support
+* Kubernetes objects for plugins support.

 #### Binaries

-Plugins binaries are installed to the "/host/opt/cni/bin" directory:
+CNI plugins binaries are baked into the image and installed to the "/host/opt/cni/bin" directory:

 ```
 $ docker run --rm \
     -v /opt/cni/bin:/host/opt/cni/bin \
-    openvnf/cni-node install --plugins=flannel,ipvlan
+    quay.io/openvnf/cni-node install --plugins=flannel,ipvlan
 ```

 Will install specified plugins to "/opt/cni/bin".

 #### Configuration

-CNI configuration files are installed to the "/host/etc/cni/net.d" directory, and the specified templates will be looked up in the "/etc/cni/net.d" one:
+CNI plugins configuration files (templates) should be mounted to the "/etc/cni/net.d" directory and will be installed to the "/host/etc/cni/net.d" directory (should be mounted from the node if you expect the files there):

 ```
 $ docker run --rm \
     -v /etc/cni/net.d:/host/etc/cni/net.d \
     -v $PWD/multus.conf:/etc/cni/net.d/05-multus.conf \
     -v $PWD/ipvlan.conf:/etc/cni/net.d/10-ipvlan.conf \
-    openvnf/cni-node install --configs=05-multus.conf,10-ipvlan.conf
+    quay.io/openvnf/cni-node install --configs=05-multus.conf,10-ipvlan.conf
 ```

-Configuration template files might contain special pointers named after the existing in the destination directory CNI configuration files.
-Each pointer will be replaced by the corresponding file content in a final configuration file.
+Configuration files might be templates containing special pointers named after the existing in the destination directory CNI configuration files.
+Each pointer will be replaced by the corresponding file content in the final configuration file.

 Thus, if "multus.conf" from the example above contains the following line: